TekTeg/Unit2.Froyo/README.md

-## Creating list of customer orders and with the amount of orders.
+## Creating list of customer orders with the amount of orders.